InsightSoftwareConsortium/ITK-Wasm/docs/docs/itk_js_to_itk_wasm_migration_guide.md

 1. `itk-image-io`
 2. `itk-mesh-io`
+3. `@itk-wasm/dicom`

 An example that vendors these package's webassembly assets into an application for deployment can be found in the [Webpack Example](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/main/examples/Webpack).

+### DICOM image IO functions

+The following DICOM image IO functions have been migrated to the `@itk-wasm/dicom` package.
+Their interface has changed in some cases.

+1. `readImageLocalDICOMFileSeries` -> `readImageDicomFileSeriesNode`

 ## itkConfig.js content and usage